Grant Forrest: Professional career

 Forrest made his professional debut at the 2016 Alfred Dunhill Links Championship, finishing tied for 41st place.
 He played on the Challenge Tour in 2017 with a best finish of tied for second place in the Hainan Open and finished 34th in the Order of Merit.

 Forrest played on the Challenge Tour again in 2018.
 In May he reached the final of the Andalucía Costa del Sol Match Play 9, losing to Liam Johnston in the final by 1 hole.
 The following month he lost to Stuart Manley in a playoff in the Hauts de France Golf Open, after making a bogey at the third extra hole.
 He was runner-up for the third time in the Hainan Open in October and finished 7th in the Order of Merit to earn a place on the 2019 European Tour.

 Forrest finished 94th in the 2019 European Tour Order of Merit and 72nd in the 2020 Order of Merit, with five top-10 finishes over the two seasons.

 In July 2021, Forrest was in contention to win the Dubai Duty Free Irish Open but after a par-5 at the 17th hole and a double-bogey 6 at the final hole he finished in a tie for fourth place.
 The following month he won the Hero Open by one stroke from James Morrison, finishing with two birdies at the last two holes.

+In August 2025, Forrest won the Nexo Championship at Trump International Golf Links, Scotland.
+It was his second European Tour win and he also received a congratulatory video call from U.S. President Donald Trump immediately after the tournament.